 Did you know that for most food-groups, there’s an ideal and even designated fridge-space?
 With the right storage, especially for fresh and sensitive foods, you can make sure that foods are kept fresh for longer.
 This is how you do it:

 The top shelf is usually the ‘warmest’ at 7-10°C. Here you should store foods that don’t expire quickly.
 Such as: prepared meals, jams or sauces.The middle shelf is a bit colder at 6-7°c.
 This is ideal for dairy products such as milk, yoghurt and cheese.
 The lowest and coldest shelf is where you should store the foods that go off the fastest.
 This includes things like fish, meat and hams.
 Last but not least, fruit and vegetables belong in the produce compartment (often drawers in a fridge).
-Here there are some exceptions: bananas, .legumes, cucumbers and tomatoes should be stored in a pantry rather than a fridge.
+Here there are some exceptions: bananas, legumes, cucumbers and tomatoes should be stored in a pantry rather than a fridge.
 How to best maintain your fridge and freezer is discussed in detail in our article about defrosting your freezer.

 And what belongs in the pantry?
 Dry foods.
 Rice, pasta, nuts, conserved products and other foods that have a long shelf life (e.g. coffee, cereal, potatoes).
 This is of course also all dependent on what kind of a pantry you have.
 Are the contents constantly exposed to sun?
 Or is it a fairly cool and dark area?
 This is big factor to take into account when storing your groceries.